matxa/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

     <b>var keyword</b> &#9660;

         - is function scoped, meaning it can be accessed from anywhere in the function.
-        - This can be a problem - beacuse var is not blocked scoped it can collide with later assigment or defenition of the same varibale.
+        - This can be a problem - beacuse var is not block scoped it can collide with later assigment or defenition of the same varibale.
-        - it is easy to overight varibales accidently.
+        - it is easy to overwrite varibales accidently.
         - with var you can use a varibale before declaring it.
 </pre>